Match-Yang/easy_example_flutter/README.md

 1. Open the easy_example_flutter project in Android Studio.
 2. Make sure the **developer mode** and **USB debugging** are enabled for the Android device, and connect the Android device to your computer.
 3. If the **Running Devices** box in the upper area changes to the device name you are using, which means you are ready to run the sample code.
-4. Get your temporary token from ZEGOCLOUD Console [My Projects -> project's Edit -> Basic Configurations] : https://console.zegocloud.com/project for both User1 and User2.
+4. Get your AppID and temporary token from ZEGOCLOUD Console [My Projects -> project's Edit -> Basic Configurations] : https://console.zegocloud.com/project for both User1 and User2.
    ![image](docs/images/generate_token.gif)
    ![image](docs/images/setup_token.jpg)
 5. Run the sample code on your device to experience the easy_example_flutter.